saranyapatt/studentServicesJSP/README.md

 # 🎓 Student Services System

-A dynamic web application for managing academic services, developed using **Java Server Pages (JSP)** and **Bootstrap 5**.
+A dynamic web application for managing academic services, developed primarily using **Java Server Pages (JSP)** and **Bootstrap 5**.
 The system features a role-based access control (RBAC) mechanism where Students, Teachers, and Admins access a unified platform with content tailored to their specific permissions.

 ## 🌟 Key Features